ijlyttle/ctz-input/development-notes.md

 - use `yarn version` to increment the version.
 Getting the sense that yarn acts a bit like devtools does in R, but that we use `package.json` and `tsconfig.json` (which we haven't yet created) to customize the behavior.

+- yarn:
   - `yarn add eslint --dev` to add ESLint
+  - `yarn add typescript --dev`

 - `tsc --init` to create `tsconfig.json` from template:
   - changed `target` to `"ES2015"`, `module` to `"es2015"`, following Vega-Lite